 Bluetooth had a competitive bandwidth of 2Mbps but only has low range capabilities of below 30ft (10m).

 Overview: Bluetooth IoT network connectivity is a great option if you’re looking to send information across a close range, with medium to low bandwidth.

 Like Zigbee, Z-Wave runs on a radio-frequency (RF) based connection.
 Unlike Zigbee, however, Z-Wave usually needs to run via a central hub, which can mean the connection is interrupted with latency issues and a limited coverage range.

 It’s worth noting that Z-Wave is slightly slower than Zigbee but does have a more impressive coverage range (of more than 30 feet).

 Z-Wave uses a 908 MHz band to operate, which enables an increase in coverage range as well as reducing the likelihood of interference.
 When placed next to each other, Z-Wave is typically more reliable than Zigbee but Z-Wave is supported on far fewer devices.

-In summary, in most instances, cellular connectivity provides the best experience when it comes to connecting your IoT offering without WiFi.
+In summary, in most instances, cellular IoT wireless networks and connectivity provide the best experience when it comes to connecting your IoT offering without WiFi.
 Cellular offers both a broad coverage range and the opportunity to scale.
 And all this can be done at a relatively low cost.

 Think your business would benefit from cellular IoT connectivity?
 Truphone offers affordable IoT plans across 100 global destinations.
 Speak to one of our experts today to find out more.